gonwan/blog/source/_posts/2022/20220711-consistency-between-redis-cache-and-sql-database.md

 The algorithm for cache aside pattern is:

 - **For immutable operations (read):**
-    - _Cache hit:_ return data from Redis directly, with no query to MySQL;
+    - *Cache hit*: return data from Redis directly, with no query to MySQL;
-    - _Cache miss:_ query MySQL to get the data _(can use read replicas to improve performance)_, save the returned data to Redis, return the result to client.
+    - *Cache miss*: query MySQL to get the data _(can use read replicas to improve performance)_, save the returned data to Redis, return the result to client.
 - **For mutable operations (create, update, delete):**
     - Create, update or delete the data to MySQL;
     - Delete the entry in Redis _(always delete rather than update the cache, the new value will be inserted when next cache miss)_.